 This is one of the few fields that is all but immune to outsourcing and artificial intelligence.
 People will always need local providers to perform personal services.
-Earn a cosmetology license and you can become a nail technician, hairstylist or permanent makeup artist.
+Earn a cosmetology license and you can become a nail Blogger Outreach Services Provider, hairstylist or permanent makeup artist.
 Other personal care professions include massage therapists and personal trainers.

 If you understand computers, like troubleshooting and know how to explain things to people, you may be a born IT support specialist.
 If you tend to be more creative and artistic, you may thrive with a career in web design.

 Does the open road call to you?
 Answer the call with a commercial driver’s license.
 Deliver goods locally or haul containers coast to coast.
 You will need schooling and hours of experience behind the wheel of various vehicles; then you need to pass your state’s test.

 You may qualify to become a limousine driver or chauffeur with no CDL — just a clean driving record — depending on where you live.
 There may be no other mandatory training, but completing a chauffeuring course can enhance your professional reputation.